abagonhishead/pico-vl53l5cx-pio/README.md

 - **`api/pio_i2c.c` and `api/pio_i2c.h`** - PIO I2C implementation
 - **`api/i2c.pio`** - PIO assembly code for I2C protocol
 - **`api/platform.c`** - Platform-specific I2C initialization using PIO
 - **`examples`** folder - Contains 11 example programs that test out different features of the VL53L5CX distance sensor.
-In each example progrma, you have to specify which GPIO pins are to be used as SCL/SDA pins in the macros section.
+In each example program, you have to specify which GPIO pins are to be used as SCL/SDA pins in the macros section.
 I've only tested out `ex1_ranging_basic` and `ex2_get_set_params` so far, but hopefully they should all at least detect the VL53L5CX and successfully load the firmware.

 ### Building
-1. I developed this using a Pico 2W, so make sure to modify the following line in "/CMakeLists.txt" (the one in the root folder) if you're using a different Pico:
+1. I developed this using a Pico 2W, so make sure to modify the following line in "/CMakeLists.txt" (the one in the top level project folder) if you're using a different Pico:
 ```
 set(PICO_BOARD pico2_w)
 ```